Main-Roads/merge-segments/readme.md

 This package aims to be as robust as its predecessor; an old VBA Excel Macro.
 The old Macro is well trusted and has a proven track record.

-In Pandas/Python there are some trade-offs to be made between robustness and performance:
-The more checking is done for malformed input data, the slower the algorithm.
-Some known issues are discussed in the `Known Issues` section below.
+The merge function performs several checks before proceeding:

+- Some checking for correct parameter datatypes (ie target is a `DataFrame`, not a `Series`)
+- `MultiIndex` `DataFrame`s are not permitted.
+  - Originally this module was designed to work well with `MultiIndex`s but there are many unexpected situations where this causes cryptic warnings, misbehaviour, or even errors.
+I blame `pandas` for this, since in most cases these issues arise from un/poorly-documented pandas behaviour.
+- Duplicates in the index
+- Clashing column names

+This list is not exhaustive, since there are many errors which can arise from malformed input data.
+We can't catch them all!

-However, if input data is well formed, then we can test to make sure we get correct outputs.
+However, if we assume input data is well formed, then we can test to make sure we get correct outputs.
 Currently there is a limited suit of tests which run using the `pytest` library.

-- About 50% of the total functionality is tested
+- About 70% of the total functionality is tested
-- The other 50% has been extensively hand checked to confirm outputs are as expected.
+- The other 30% has been extensively hand checked to confirm outputs are as expected.

-### 4.2.
-Known Issues

-- If the values of `slk_from` > `slk_to` in either the data or the target segmentation, the merge will create invalid output.
-- Dependencies are not installed by pip because I have not added them to `setup.cfg` yet.
-- Probably the class `merge.Action` should be renamed to `merge.Column` to improve readability.
-- Performance is relatively poor, in the future, performance optimisations could be explored
+Finally, performance is relatively poor, in the future, performance optimisations could be explored

 - column-wise parallelism
-  - building a Rust python module
+- building a Rust python module (see https://github.com/thehappycheese/megamerge)